-Although Berlin is very flat by nature, you can find your Berlin view on many man-made debris hills (Trümmerberge) in the city.
+Although Berlin is very flat by nature, you can find your Berlin views on many man-made debris hills (Trümmerberge) in the city.
 They offer the best views of Berlin – be it north, south, east or west Berlin.

-If you’re looking for unusual things to do in Berlin, debris hills or Trümmerberge might peak your interest.
+If you’re looking for unusual and free things to do in Berlin, debris hills or Trümmerberge might peak your interest.
 On these hidden gems in Berlin, you will rarely find any other tourists - and some like the Teufelsberg or the Humboldthöhe even hide away lost places.
 Climbing debris hills belongs to non touristy things in Berlin and will reward you with unique Berlin views!

 Berlin is notoriously flat.
 This is the fault of the last ice age (the Weichselian glaciation): 20000 years ago Berlin was covered by 100 meters (328 ft) of ice.
 When the ice melted it created a glacial valley (Berliner Urstromtal) with modern-day Berlin in its center.
 The highest natural "mountain" is the Großer Müggelberg with 114.7 meters (376 ft).
 It was also formed by ice ages (Saale and Weichsel) and is mostly composed of sand and till.
 End of geology nerd talk.